john2796/Node-Express-Lab/README.md

 ### Provided Code

-We have provided an `index.js` file and a folder called `data`.
+x We have provided an `index.js` file and a folder called `data`.
 Inside the `data` folder we have added a database with some posts already populated that you can use to test your endpoints as you build them.

-Server.js already has `db.js` required and ready for you to use when building your endpoints.
+x Server.js already has `db.js` required and ready for you to use when building your endpoints.

 ### Write endpoints to perform the following queries.